 So often parents jump to assume our children have a sibling rivalry the minute we hear them begin to quarrel.
 That’s not typically the case!
-I want to chat the truth about sibling conflict, what sibling rivalry REALLY is, and, most importantly, how to significantly reduce and diffuse sibling conflict.
+I want to chat about sibling conflict, what sibling rivalry really is, and, most importantly, how to significantly reduce and diffuse sibling conflict.

 What is Sibling Rivalry?

 By the very definition, a rivalry is a competition.
 A competition for the same object or superiority.
 This definition indicates that sibling rivalry is when siblings compete.

 Now, it is true that sometimes parenting efforts can get lopsided, and one child will find himself feeling as though he needs to compete for mom’s attention.
 However, typically that is not the case.

 MDParenting is founded on the premise of parenting with purpose and intention, so the fact that you are here reading on THIS source is a positive sign that you likely try diligently to give your children equal attention and to be intentional and parent on purpose.

 When things get out of balance, and one child MUST receive more attention than another, for instance, due to sickness, then you may indeed begin to see actual sibling rivalry happen.